LivelyKernel/lively4-seminars/RP2019/p6-vividejs/index.md

 ## Progress at 17.11.2019
 Object Inspection works and would have bindings for subselection.
 Unfortunately currently missing some information to make the changes visually understandable.

+## Notes
+Serialization of a script done like here: https://lively-kernel.org/lively4/lively4-core/src/client/vivide/vividescript.js, Saving for application in to the partsbin saving for scripts in script speichern